zero804/gitter/README.md

 Options:
    -u, --unban   unban user from hell

+### start-new-feature

+Create a feature branch and a matching pull request.
+This also does some nicety stuff so we can properly see test coverage from Coveralls.

+`./start-new-feature my-new-feature-branch`

 Upgrading gitter-services to add support for more services
 ----------------------------------------------------------
 Recently merged a pull request for [gitter-services](https://github.com/gitterHQ/services)? then read on…